Jurickson Profar Player Props: Rockies vs. Pirates

-After batting .263 with two doubles, two home runs, three walks and five RBI in his past 10 games, Jurickson Profar and the Colorado Rockies take on the Pittsburgh Pirates (who will start Vince Velasquez) at 8:40 PM ET on Tuesday.
+Jurickson Profar -- batting .289 with two doubles, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 19 at 3:10 PM ET.

-He racked up two hits (going 2-for-4) in his last game against the Pirates.
+In his previous game he had a one-hit performance (1-for-5) against the Pirates.

 Jurickson Profar Game Info & Props vs. the Pirates